IvanZaja/IvanZaja/README.md

 ## Hi, I'm Ivan 👋😎

-I'm a passionate Fullstack Developer with a UX/UI soul.
+I'm a passionate Fullstack Developer.
 I'm a firm believer in continuous learning.
 I love exploring new technologies, experimenting with different approaches, and constantly challenging myself to improve my skills. 🤓